nethesis/icaro/docs/_docs/index.md

 1. Installs a new firewall inside the hotel and configures the local CoovaChilli instance connected to the WiFi network.

 2. Creates a new Hotspot instance accessing Hotspot Manager (eg. https://myhotspot.nethesis.it) or using the APIs.
-   Nethesis resellers should be able to do it by accessing Nethesis portal and enter the "Applications" -> "Hotspot" page.

-3. Associates one or more server (unities) to the newly created Hotspot instance accessing Hotspot Manager (or using APIs.
+3. Associates one or more server (unities) to the newly created Hotspot instance accessing Hotspot Manager (or using APIs).
-   Nethesis resellers should be able to do it by selecting existing servers from Nethesis portal.
-   The Nethesis portal should display all servers not associated to any other Hotspot (the list could be filtered by customer)

 4. Enter the Hotspot Manager with personal cerdentials and  creates Customer and Desk users for the Hotspot instance